-There areEnocean wireless solutions, which, via a gateway with integrated DALI controller, enable fast and convenient installation without large additional wiring from the light switch to the LED light.
+For this, there are DALI signal solutions, which via a gateway with built-in DALI controller allows a quick and convenient installation without much additional wiring from the light switch to the LED luminaire.

 1-10V control as a alternative to LED DALI or in combination

-- Passive 1-10V input --> Control via external control voltage.
+- Passive 1-10V input --> control via external control voltage

 However, if only one ECG with 1-10V interface is available, so-called DALI 1-10V interfaces can be used.
 Thus an existing ECG is extended to a DALI ECG.

-Conclusion on the use of DALI EVGs
+Conclusion on the use of DALI ECGs